Konch (community development block): Prominent Villages in the Block

-DADREJI, Tetariya, Jaitiya, Kaudia, Iguna, Parsawan, Murera, Adai, Tankuppa & Ghorhan.
+DADREJI, Tetariya, Jaitiya, Kaudia, Iguna, Parsawan, Murera, Adai, Tankuppa and Ghorhan are among the prominent villages in Konch block.
 Parsawan is one of the panchayat in Konch.

 Tetariya village is near Konch- known due to ITI College which is under construction.

 Lodipur is one of the villages with above average literacy rate in the Konch block.
 Moke & Lodipur are closely connected through relations & culture.
 It is connected by road with Gaya district and Aurangabad district of Bihar.
 It is located on a state highway.